espocrm/documentation/docs/development/metadata/record-defs.md

 * linkRequiredAccess – access to a current record that is needed to be able to link and unlink records (`create`, `read`, `edit`, `delete`, `stream`); applied only in the back-end, for the front-end specify clientDefes > {EntityType} > relationshipPanels > {link} > selectRequiredAccess.
 * linkRequiredForeignAccess – access to a foreign record that is needed to be able to link and unlink;
-* linkForeignAccessCheckDisabled – disable foreign record access check when linking (as of v7.4).
+* linkForeignAccessCheckDisabled – disable foreign record access check when linking (as of v7.4);
+* linkCheckDisabled – disable a link-check functionallity linking through link-multiple field (as of v7.4.4).

 ## beforeReadHookClassNameList